Dispersionless integrable hierarchies and GL(2,R) geometry

 In this section we give further examples of involutive $GL(2, \bbbr)$ structures arising on solutions of various dispersionless integrable hierarchies.
 Our main observation is that $GL(2, \bbbr)$ structures discussed in a similar context by Dunajski and Krynski in \cite{D, Krynski} are nothing but characteristic varieties of the corresponding PDEs.
 This makes the construction entirely explicit and intrinsic.

 We mainly focus on $GL(2, \bbbr)$ geometry in four dimensions, defined by the first three equations of the corresponding hierarchies.
-Higher dimensional generalisations are then obtained by adding higher flows (with higher time variables).
-The Christoffel symbols of the canonical connections associated with these examples are presented in the Appendix.
+Higher-dimensional generalisations are then obtained by adding higher flows (with higher time variables).
+Christoffel's symbols of the canonical connections associated with these examples are presented in Appendix \ref{App.B}.